ctranstrum/chuck/README.md

 # Charlieflex Keyboard

-I haven't had a non-split ergonomic keyboard before, so I thought I'd give one a try, but none of the existing boards had what I wanted.
+I haven't had a unibody ergonomic keyboard before, so I thought I'd give one a try, but none of the existing boards had what I wanted.
 Hence: the Charlieflex.